seqis/ObsidianMOC/README.md

 ```

 By including the link `[[Philosophy MOC#Stoicism]]` in the `MapOfContent` field, you ensure that the note is categorized under the Stoicism section in your MOC.

 The Dataview query will pick up this link and display the note in the MOC automatically.
+Other Dataview queries would pick up on the secondary or 3rd MOC links (if you created them) accordingly.

 ---

-### **Managing Complex Subjects**
+### **Managing Complex Subjects & Scaling Out your MOC Structure:**

-As your vault grows, certain MOCs may become too large to manage in a single page.
+As your vault grows, certain MOCs may become too large to manage in a single page and grow to be very long.
 When this happens, you can break out specific sections into their own dedicated MOCs.
 This ensures that your system remains scalable and organized, even as your vault expands.

-#### **Scaling Out a Complex Topic: Promoting Sections into Their Own MOC**

 Over time, as your vault grows, certain sections within a broader MOC can accumulate too many notes to be efficiently managed.
 When this happens, it’s often necessary to “promote” these sections into their own dedicated MOCs to maintain scalability and organization.
 This process involves not just creating a new MOC, but also **modifying links within the individual notes** so that they point to the new MOC.

 Let’s walk through this process step-by-step using the **Technology MOC** example, which includes sections like **Coding**, **Linux**, and **Software Development**.

----

-#### **Step-by-Step Guide to Scaling Out a Topic to Its Own MOC**

 ##### **1. Identifying When a Section Needs Its Own MOC**

 As you add more notes to your vault, you might find that certain sections within a broader MOC, such as “Coding” within a **Technology MOC**, begin to feel too crowded.
 Maybe the number of individual notes about different programming languages or projects is growing, making it harder to navigate and maintain the original MOC.

 This is the moment to consider **scaling out** the section into a standalone MOC.

----

 ##### **2. Creating a New MOC for the Promoted Section**